swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 - [Assertions][XCTest Assertions]: `XCTAssert*` and [unconditional failure][] `XCTFail`
-- [Expected failures][], such as `XCTExpectFailure`: marking a Swift Testing issue in this way will generate a runtime warning issue.
+- [Expected failures][], such as `XCTExpectFailure` (where available): marking a Swift Testing issue in this way will generate a runtime warning issue.
 - [Issue handling traits][]: we will make our best effort to translate issues from XCTest to Swift Testing.
 For issue details unique to XCTest, we will include them as a comment when constructing the Swift Testing issue.